BatchSource/PytchScript/README.md

 ### Console
 You can activate the console by doing:
 ```
-pytch22 --console
+pytch23 --console
 ```
+Or just opening the executable file.

 However, you cannot use goto in the the Pytch console.

-### Start.bat
-If you don't want to activate the terminal every time you want to run a file, you can click and drag the `.pytch` file over `start.bat` in explorer.
-You can open the console just by normally double-clicking `start.bat` in explorer.
-You can download start.bat [here](https://raw.githubusercontent.com/BatchSource/PytchScript/master/start.bat).

 ## Variables, Input, and Output
 ### Variables